tryffel/jellycli/readme.md

 ## Building:
 **You will need Go 1.13 or Go 1.14 installed and configured**

+* For additional audio libraries required, see [Hajimehoshi/oto](https://github.com/hajimehoshi/oto).
-* On linux you need to have alsalib-dev installed.
+On linux you need libasound2-dev.
 * Currently jellycli has issues with Windows and is unable to start properly.

 **Warning: for the time being, use git clone directly instead of go get.** There is an issue with dependency